jonnie-bahr/fetch_coding_assessment/README.md

 ## Manual Documentation

 Using makefile to run API above will automatically host the API at http://localhost:8000/ or http://127.0.0.1:8000 <br />
-See endpoint details below for specific API interaction examples using curl.
+See endpoint details below for specific API interaction examples using curl. <br />
+Expected responses for examples assume you executed only the example API calls and that they were executed in the order presented.

 ### /add-transaction/
 Method: POST <br />